khan-rehan/DevIO/README.md

 I highly recommend to use [Netlify](https://www.netlify.com) to achieve this on the EASIEST WAY

-Please watch step-by-step the video tutorial to successfully upload your Devio Website on Netlify!
+Please watch step-by-step the video tutorial to successfully upload your DevIO Website on Netlify!

 [WATCH NOW STEP-BY-STEP TUTORIAL FOR DEPLOYMENT](https://youtu.be/tTKnuVx5qWA)